The Lunar Chronicles: Animated feature film adaptation

 Marissa Meyer reported that the animated feature film rights for The Lunar Chronicles were optioned and a film was in development at Universal Pictures.
 In February 2019, Meyer posted on her Instagram account that she was awaiting a phone call from her film agent, but no news, concerning a Lunar Chronicles animated feature film, had arisen since then.
-However, in January 2022, Locksmith Animation and Warner Bros.
-Pictures Animation acquired the animated feature film rights to the novel series.
-In June 2023, it was announced that the four production companies would produce The Lunar Chronicles with Warner Bros.
+However, in January 2022, Locksmith Animation acquired the animated feature film rights to the novel series.
+In June 2023, it was announced that Locksmith and Warner Bros.
+Pictures Animation would produce The Lunar Chronicles with Warner Bros.
 Pictures taking over the distribution rights from Universal.
 It was also announced that Noëlle Raffaele would direct the film and Kalen Egan and Travis Sentell would write it.
-On June 9, 2025, the film is scheduled to release on November 3, 2028 and it was announced that Industrial Light & Magic would work on the film.
+On June 9, 2025, it was announced to be scheduled for release on November 3, 2028 and that Industrial Light & Magic would provide the animation on the film.